mgoltzsche/file-service/README.md

 ### SSL

-Although SSL in disabled per default this service's nginx installation can be configured to use SSL (see comments in [nginx-conf/default.conf]).
+Although SSL in disabled per default this service's nginx installation can be configured to use SSL (see comments in default.conf).
 However it is recommended to configure SSL only in your proxy server or load balancer that passes traffic through to avoid useless SSL overhead.
 Hence in most cases you do not need to enable SSL as long as you do not publish your service instance directly in a public network.